TurbulentDynamics/TD-Vector-Grid-SDL2/README.md

 # Turbulent Dynamics
-## Vector Viz SDL

-A utility by Turbulent Dynamics to view a grid of vectors
+## Vector Viz SDL:  A utility by Turbulent Dynamics to view a grid of vectors

+This utility is built to display vectors from a large grid, (eg 27 billion).
+The simulation to create the grid is decomposed across a number of nodes, each with an x, y and z coordinate.
+The resulting files are dumped into a directory "dirname/node.x.y.z.vvf"  It would be difficult and pointless to display all the vectors so the output is normally a plane, or slice through the vector space, or a number of each.
+The input file example shows the various ways to input the data.

+3d picture here.

 ## Usage Instructions